WilShotton/di-cast/README.md

-# Di-Cast
+# DiCast
 A JavaScript dependency injector for Node.js and the Browser.

 ## Set up.
-Di-Cast can be used in AMD, Browser and CommonJS environments.
+DiCast can be used in AMD, Browser and CommonJS environments.

 ##### AMD